kevzjhu/Patent-Finder/README.md

 4. The input file must be an Excel file with the header "Patent Number" (Cell A1).
 The patent numbers you wish to extract information from should go below this header.

-5. To run the program, navigate to your directory and run the following command:
+5. To run the program, navigate to your directory (make sure you're in Patent-Finder) and run the following command:
 ```bash
 python main.py
 ```